 What to Expect on SAT Test Day this Fall

-As the fall SAT administration dates approach, we want to lessen the uncertainty that has resulted from the coronavirus.
+As the fall 2021 SAT administration dates approach, we want to lessen the uncertainty that has resulted from covid-19.
 One way we can do this is by making sure you know what to expect leading up to test day.

 Health and safety

 Our top priorities are the health and safety of students and educators.
 Local schools and test centers make individual decisions about whether to administer the SAT.
-All weekend test centers must adhere to local public health guidelines and follow College Board requirements.
+All weekend test centers must adhere to College Board requirements or local health and safety guidelines if more stringent.
 Here are a few things to keep in mind:

-- You’ll need to bring a mask or protective face covering and will be required to wear it when you enter the test center and throughout the duration of testing.
+- All students and staff must wear a mask regardless of vaccination status upon entering the test center and throughout the duration of testing.
 We recommend you bring a spare.
 You won't be allowed into the testing center unless you are wearing one.
 (Take a full-length practice test while wearing a mask before test day to prepare yourself for the test day experience.)

 - Check your test center’s website for any additional health and safety measures so you’ll be prepared to follow them.

-- If we receive a report of a positive covid-19 case from someone at your test center, we will notify students and staff present on test day as well as local health authorities.
+- If you don’t feel well on test day, please stay home.
+Contact Customer Service to cancel your registration at no charge, and re-register for a different administration.
+Please contact Customer Service no later than the day of your scheduled test administration to cancel your registration.
+If we receive a report of a positive covid-19 case from someone at your test center, we will notify students and staff present on test day as well as local health authorities.
 Your information may be shared for contact tracing purposes if necessary.

 To comply with local and College Board health and safety regulations, be ready to agree to the following when entering the test center or testing room: